 - D: drain

 Though these are two very different devices, they work similarly.
 The tube’s anode, cathode and grid are somewhat analogous to the JFET’s source, drain and gate, respectively.
 This is not fully true, but it is a good way to envision how they serve the same purpose in a tremolo pedal.

 The bias voltage is a DC voltage applied to the grid of a tube in order to set a baseline current through the tube (between the anode and cathode).
 The AC voltage of the input audio signal is then superimposed on the DC bias to control the “output” of the tube (between the anode and cathode).

 By bringing the bias voltage down, we effectively drop the output voltage.
 Bringing the bias voltage back up will bring the output voltage us as well.

-A tube, when heated and by itself, will typically have a fixed bias and a steady output current.
+When heated and by itself, a tube will typically have a fixed bias and a steady output current.
 Applying an [often lower amplitude] AC audio signal at the gate will control this [often higher amplitude] output signal.
 That’s essentially how a tube works as an amplifier.

 However, if we’re sending an audio signal to the gate and oscillating the bias voltage, we can “amplify” the audio signal while also producing the tremolo effect.

 To cause the oscillation necessary for tremolo, there must be an RC network (basically a resistor and capacitor in series) between the grid (input) and anode (output) of the tube.

 The LFO will control the resistance of the variable resistor, which will change the capacitor’s charge time, which in turn changes the rate of the tremolo.
 More resistance means slower charging, which results in slower tremolo.

 Another variable resistor (this time a potentiometer) is put between the RC network and the grid (in series).
 Increasing the resistance of this resistor reduces the intensity of the tremolo.
 Reducing the resistance increased intensity.